What is The Market on Oak?

 The Market on Oak is a vibrant lifestyle destination where North Carolina craft people, farmers, musicians and authors from Western North Carolina sell and share their work.
 The shop speaks to the unique cultural values and way of life in the western North Carolina mountains.

-Our non-profit mission is to provide the gifted, vibrant people of our region—many of whom have lost their jobs in the furniture and manufacturing industries to overseas factory relocations—a way to make a living doing what they love and what they know best.
-We want to be a place where you can come in the store, shop, smile and laugh and learn about our culture.
+Our non-profit mission is to provide the gifted, vibrant people of our region a way to make a living doing what they love and what they know best.
+We want to be a place where you can come in the store, shop, laugh and learn about our culture.
 Then we want you to take a piece of “our way of life” home with you.

 The Market on Oak offers: